e-panourgia/Data-Science-Projects/README.md

 | **RF-te** | ~0.51 | ~0.24 |
 | **XB-te** | ~`0.61`| ~`0.28` |

-- Note for Initial Data` the best model is again X-Boost for text input.
+- Note for `Initial Data` the best model is again X-Boost for text input.

-- Note 1:
-    - `LR` = (meaning) `Logistic Regresion`
-    - `RF` = (meaning) `Random Forest`
-    - `XB` = (menaing) `X-Boost`
-    - ti = (meaning) title
-    - te = (meaning) text

-- For example, LD-ti = (meaning) Logistic Regression as model and title as input.

-- Note 2: The SemEval-Task combines two sub-tasks:
-    - (ST1) Text classification for food hazard prediction, predicting the type of hazard and product.
-    - (ST2) Food hazard and product “vector” detection, predicting the exact hazard and product.

-- Note 3:
-    - During Benchmark Analysis we used TF-idf for all of the aforementioned models.

-- Note 4 :
-    - Random and Majority Classifier being our baselines, they dont have defined inpute (ti or te) as they are independent of X.

 - `From the table above, it is obcious that the "best" scores in both subtask 1 and sub task 2 is X-Boost with input the text`.
 - Furthermore, it seems that across all scores per title and text, text (te) scores are equal or higher than title (ti).

-# Initial Data Without Data Augmented
-TODO

 ### Limitations - Difiiculties
 - In the given time, we could not try Oversampling Methods (like `SMOTE`), as SMOTE in Combination with TF-Idf requires resources (time and memory).